About Skyhawk

 Ben Ebert, M.D., Ph.D.

-Skyhawk Scientific Advisory Board | Professor of Medicine at Harvard Medical School | Chair of Medical Oncology at the Dana-Farber Cancer Institute | HHMI Investigator
+Skyhawk Scientific Advisory Board | Professor of Medicine at Harvard Medical School | President & CEO of the Dana-Farber Cancer Institute | HHMI Investigator

 Dr. Ben Ebert focuses on the genetics, biology, and therapy of myeloid malignancies.
 His work has led to the characterization of clonal hematopoiesis as a pre-malignant state for hematologic malignancies, and elucidation of the mechanism of action of lenalidomide and related molecules that induce degradation of specific proteins.
 Dr. Ebert has served as president of the American Society for Clinical Investigation and is an elected member of the National Academy of Medicine and the Association of American Physicians.
 Dr. Ebert has a Ph.D. from Oxford University (Rhodes Scholar), a M.D. from Harvard Medical School, and did his residency in internal medicine at Massachusetts General Hospital and a fellowship in hematology/oncology at the Dana-Farber Cancer Institute